E-commerce

 Mobile-first indexing penalizes poor smartphone UX

-Real tests on devices, not just desktop
+Real device testing, not just on desktop

 Copying a giant's strategy